xythobuz/sovereign/CONTRIBUTING.md

 ### Performance

 A module should be designed and implemented to run as quickly as possible in order to minimize the time to run an entire playbook or even the role itself.
 A small performance penalty here and a small penalty there eventually adds to a very slow deployment system.
 Performance is important.

-### Tests

-A module should have tests.
-TBD: more about this and what the expectation is.

 ### Design document